 The Selkirk Mountains surrounding Priest Lake in northern Idaho are a virtual paradise for winter-sports enthusiasts and include five areas around Priest Lake State Park.
 Trail systems have intriguing names like Reeder Indian Rock Translator Trail and Wood Rat Luby Trail.
 A variety of lodging options are available along Priest Lake’s 72 miles of shoreline in the shadow of the Selkirk Mountains.

 Trip Tip: Not all of the snowshoe trails allow dogs.
-Be sure to check before you take your furry friend out for winter adventure.
+Be sure to check before you take your furry friend out for a winter adventure.

 Finally, you can snowshoe through the unique lava fields at Craters of the Moon National Monument near Arco.
 The rangers offer winter ecology workshops on the rugged landscape where deep snow covers the once fiery lava.
-The day begins with a 30 minute classroom session followed by several hours of moderately strenuous snowshoeing looking for tracks and climbing a volcano.
+The day begins with a 30-minute classroom session followed by several hours of moderately strenuous snowshoeing looking for tracks and climbing a volcano.
 Where else can you summit the top of a volcano in the winter?

 Trip Tip: Snowshoe walks take place in January and February.
 No prior snowshoe experience is needed.